slamonic/oracle-autonomous-database-samples/multicloud/oci-cli/README.md

 ## Deploy your Autonomous Database
 Autonomous Database will be deployed on a public endpoint - which will simplify the architecture.
 The OCI CLI will deploy:
-* An Oracle Autonomous Database.
-It is deployed to a private subnet on that VPC Network.
-That private subnet is managed by Oracle Database@Google Cloud.
+* An Oracle Autonomous Database
 * An Object Storage bucket with sample data
 * Sample code will use OCI GenAI (or other AI service).
 * Use your computer as a client.